florianfesti/boxes/documentation/src/api_edges.rst

 direction and move the current position to the end of the edge.

-Edge instances have a Settings object associated with them that keeps the details about how the edge should look like.
+Edge instances have a Settings object associated with them that keeps the details about what the edge should look like.
 Edges that are supposed to work together share the same Settings object to ensure they fit together - assuming they have the same length.
-Most edges are symmetrical to unsure they fit together even when drawn from different directions.
-Although there are a few exception - mainly edges that provide special features like hinges.
+Most edges are symmetrical to ensure they fit together even when drawn from different directions.
+Although there are a few exceptions - mainly edges that provide special features like hinges.

 As edges started out as methods of the main Boxes class they still are